-Netflix ($9 to $16/month)
+Netflix ($10 to $20/month)

-Amazon Prime Video ($120/year, $13/month)
+Amazon Prime Video ($140/year or $9/month)

-Amazon’s Prime video service offers a modest selection of licensed TV shows and movies, alongside its own critically acclaimed original series like Good Omens, Jack Ryan, and The Marvelous Mrs. Maisel.
-The service has been working hard to close the gap with Netflix and beyond, including the addition of bundles like Showtime and Starz networks at reduced prices with a Prime account, along with a good selection of streaming content available in both 4K and HDR.
-Many of its newer titles are available in Dolby Vision and HDR10+, and even more offer Dolby Atmos for immersive surround sound.
-The company also offers video on demand, of course, allowing you to rent or buy newer movies and TV shows.
-Finally, Amazon has introduced a monthly plan for a prime membership for $13 a month, and if you just want the Amazon Prime Video service on its own, you can now just get that for $9 a month.
-Either plan is a good option if you can’t pay for the annual membership upfront, but note you’ll be paying $36 more over time if you’re planning to go a full year.
-If you tend to do some regular shopping at Amazon, however, Prime’s free 2-day shipping practically pays for itself and makes the $120/year subscription a much better deal.
+Amazon’s Prime video service offers a selection of licensed TV shows and movies, alongside lauded original series like Outer Range, The Boys, Jack Ryan, and The Marvelous Mrs. Maisel.
+The service has been working hard to close the gap with Netflix and other competitors.
+Amazon also offers a wide selection of streaming content available in both 4K and HDR.
+Many of its newer titles are available in Dolby Vision and HDR10+ and even more titles offer Dolby Atmos for immersive surround sound.

+Amazon has a monthly plan for a prime membership for $13 a month, and if you just want the Amazon Prime Video service on its own, you can now just get that for $9 a month.
+Either plan is a good option if you can’t pay for the annual membership upfront, but note you’ll be paying $36 more for a Prime membership over time if you’re planning to subscribe for a full year.
+If you tend to do some regular shopping at Amazon, however, Prime’s two-day shipping policy practically pays for itself and makes the $119/year subscription a far better deal.

-Getting into some of the more specialized services, Disney+ is a newcomer to the streaming arena, but it’s already turning heads with its massive catalog of both classic and contemporary titles from every corner of the entertainment giant’s empire.
+Getting into some of the more specialized services, Disney+ is a relative newcomer to the streaming arena, but it’s already turning heads with its massive catalog of both classic and contemporary titles from every corner of the entertainment giant’s empire.
 You’ll get access to more than 15,000 episodes of TV shows (including massive hits Obi-wan Kenobi, WandaVision, and The Mandalorian) and tons of movie titles, from everything in the Marvel Cinematic Universe to the Star Wars galaxy, plus titles from Pixar and classic Disney films.
 At just $8 per month — with added value when combined with Hulu and ESPN+ — Disney+ is an absolute steal.
-The company provides the best fidelity it can for anything you watch, all the way up to 4K Ultra HD with HDR, Dolby Vision, and Dolby Atmos where available, plus you can download anything you want for offline viewing.
+The company provides the best fidelity it can for anything you watch, too, all the way up to 4K Ultra HD with HDR, Dolby Vision, and Dolby Atmos, when available.
+Plus, you can download anything you want for offline viewing.

-Whether you opt for just HBO alone or go for (the latter will score you all of standard HBO’s content, too), the $15/month price point makes it among the most expensive on-demand service here, but that comes with the benefit of seeing all of the service’s latest shows, including Game of Thrones, Westworld, Silicon Valley, Veep, and more, all at the same time as they appear on the traditional service.
-Add to that a cascade of past classics, from The Big Bang Theory, The Sopranos to Deadwood, newer movie releases, popular weekly shows like Real Time with Bill Maher, and This Week Tonight with John Oliver, and virtually everything on the network anytime on demand.
+Whether you opt for just HBO alone or go for (the latter will score you all of standard HBO’s content, too), the $15/month price point makes it among the most expensive on-demand services here — but it’s worth it.
+You’ll be able to watch all of the latest shows on the premium channel — including Westworld, Euphoria, and And Just Like That — at the same time as they appear on the traditional service.
+Add to that a cascade of past classics, from The Big Bang Theory, The Sopranos to Deadwood, newer movie releases, popular weekly shows like Real Time with Bill Maher and Last Week Tonight with John Oliver, and virtually everything on the network anytime on demand.

 It’s important to note, however, that the more you spread out your selection, the closer you’ll come to matching (or greatly exceeding) that dastardly cable bill every month.
 If you’re looking to save real bucks, you’ll probably need to choose two or three of our highlighted services to stay on budget.

-Unlike most of its competitors, Hulu+Live TV (not the catchiest name) offers a single channel package, priced at $45 per month for access to over 60 channels (depending on your region, of course).
+Unlike most of its competitors,offers a single channel package, priced at $70 per month for access to more than 75 live channels (depending on your region, of course).
 Sports fans will likely find plenty to love about Hulu+Live TV’s user interface, which makes tracking games and teams simple and concise.

-YouTube TV ($50/month)
+YouTube TV ($65/month)

 On top of the TV content, you’ll also get access to all of YouTube’s premium content, which includes YouTube-produced series from popular creators and celebrities.
 The availability of local affiliates of the big four broadcasters (CBS, ABC, NBC, and Fox) varies by location, but the YouTube TV service is available in all U.S. markets.
 You also will get unlimited DVR storage space to stock up on all your favorite shows.